-Many Member States decided to unilaterally solve imbalanced secondary movements of migrants by recovering national control of EU internal borders.
-The Schengen Borders Code has even been adapted to this strong demand and contains two mechanisms that allow Member States to take back control of their own borders.
-One is designed as a "general framework for the temporary reintroduction of border control at internal borders" (Article 25) in case of "serious threat to public policy or internal security".
-The second mechanism, embodied in Article 29, is actionable in the case of the systemic incapacity of a Member State to control external borders.
-Both possibilities are limited in time and should be strictly proportionate to the danger.
+The Schengen Borders Code was also reformed in 2011 to proceduralize national controls of internal borders Many Member States decided to unilaterally solve to allow for a better protection against serious threats imbalanced secondary movements of migrants by to public order and public security of each Member recovering national control of EU internal borders.
+States.4 The Schengen crisis is indeed not a one-way The Schengen Borders Code has even been adapted process: it generates unilateral claims based on national to this strong demand and contains two mechanisms sovereignty to control national borders and fuels more that allow Member States to take back control of their integrated management of common external borders own borders.
+One is designed as a "general framework to safeguard national public migration choices.5 In this for the temporary reintroduction of border control at respect, unilateral control of national borders appears internal borders" (Article 25) in case of "serious threat much more as a delaying tactic than a return to a to public policy or internal security".
+The second mech-Westphalian approach of national borders.6 anism, embodied in Article 29, is actionable in the case of the systemic incapacity of a Member State to control 2.2 The strategy of the ECJ to limit national controls of external borders.7 Both possibilities are limited in time internal borders and should be strictly proportionate to the danger.

-It is interesting to underline the role of the Court of Justice of the European Union in this respect.
+The ECJ has an increasingly heavy influence on the It is interesting to underline the role of the Court of Justice of the European Union in this respect.
 It has interpreted the principle of EU Law stating that the management of internal borders by Member States is done mutatis mutandis following the Schengen Borders Code.
-In the Abdelaziz Arib judgment, the judges stated that the internal border does not exactly play the same role as the external one: "Under Article 2 of the Schengen Borders Code, the concepts of 'internal borders' and 'external borders' are mutually exclusive.
-The very wording of the Schengen Borders Code therefore precludes, for the purposes of that directive [i.e. the Return Directive], an internal border at which border control has been reintroduced under
+In the Abdelaziz Arib judgment, the iudges stated that the internal border does not exactly play the same role as the external one: "Under Article 2 of the Schengen Borders Code, the concepts of 'internal borders' and 'external borders' are mutually exclusive.
+The very wording of the Schengen Borders Code therefore precludes, for the purposes of that directive [i.e. the Return Directive]. an internal border at which border control has been reintroduced under